sr/operator/src/github.com/hashicorp/terraform/website/source/docs/providers/aws/d/availability_zones.html.markdown

 The following attributes are exported:

-* `names` - A list of the availability zone names available to the account.
+* `instance` - A list of the availability zone names available to the account.